HASEL-UZH/sopra-fs24-template-server/README.md

     -   Building REST services with Spring: https://spring.io/guides/tutorials/rest/

 ## Setup this Template with your IDE of choice
-Download your IDE of choice: (e.g., [IntelliJ](https://www.jetbrains.com/idea/download/)), [Visual Studio Code](https://code.visualstudio.com/), or [Eclipse](http://www.eclipse.org/downloads/).
+Download your IDE of choice (e.g., [IntelliJ](https://www.jetbrains.com/idea/download/), [Visual Studio Code](https://code.visualstudio.com/), or [Eclipse](http://www.eclipse.org/downloads/)).
 Make sure Java 17 is installed on your system (for Windows, please make sure your `JAVA_HOME` environment variable is set to the correct version of Java).

 ### IntelliJ
 1. File -> Open... -> SoPra server template